Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a particular user by ID.
+This endpoint retrieves a particular user by ID and its basic public information.

 ### HTTP Request